dark-voyage/dotnetuz/content/docs/index.md

 # Introduction

-Docc is a starter theme for [Gridsome](https://gridsome.org/) which is a static site generator powered by Vue.
 It allows you to quickly start writing your technical documentation for any kind of project.

 ## Fast by default